Nihongo Online School

 You need to provide copies of your previous academic qualifications, such as diplomas, degrees, and transcripts as applicable to your level of study in Japan.

 You must show that you can finance your tuition, living costs, and round-trip transportation for the period of your stay.
-This amount is approximately 2 million yen for one year.
-Acceptable financial documentation includes:
+The minimum bank balance required for your Japan student visa application is approximately 2 million yen for one year.

-Other Documents
+Other Documents Required

 • An invitation letter and/or letter of guarantee from a Japanese school